dentolos19/anywhere-fitness/README.md

 # Anywhere Fitness

-A community health app made for NYP's Code Overflow Hackathon 2023!
+A mock online community health app made for NYP's Hackathon 2023!

 ## Project Information

-Problem Statement: How might we leverage technology to encourage and promote healthy living?
+**Problem Statement**: How might we leverage technology to encourage and promote healthy living?

 ### Members